stefanotorresi/facile-it.github.io/content/blog/eng/event-driven-serverless-applications.md

 "Event-driven" means that a Lambda function is triggered when an event occurs, so the flow of the application is mainly driven by events.
 In this kind of architecture all Lambda functions are events consumer, because they are invoked by an event and they are responsible to do something to process it.
 An event comes to life, for example, whenever a new item is created on an Amazon DynamoDB table, a file is deleted on an Amazon S3 bucket, an Amazon API Gateway is called, but we can also use AWS SDK to invoke a function directly on a mobile or web app back-end.
 This is a good way to write application logic without to design and to maintain a centralized workflow.
+More about event-driven programming [here](https://en.wikipedia.org/wiki/Event-driven_programming).

 ## Zero administration{#zero-administration}